ABOUT YOUNG PROFESSIONALS IN THE ARTS

 In 2015 Jacque Donaldson and Mara Vlatković co-founded the New York chapter of Young Professionals in the Arts out of a belief for the need to support each other as arts professionals, share their passions as well as their experiences in the industry and create a community of like-minded individuals in the art world.

-Jacque Donaldson (left) is a photographer, writer, curator, and arts program coordinator currently living in Brooklyn, New York.
+Jacque Donaldson (left) is a photographer, writer, curator, and arts program manager currently living in Brooklyn, New York.
 She earned a Master’s Degree in Contemporary Art from Sotheby’s Institute of Art as well as a BFA in Photography and BA in Art History from Arizona State University.
 She has curated shows at the artist-run space in Bushwick, Gallery Petite and has co-curated exhibitions during her previous role in the Award & Grants Department at New York Foundation for the Arts.
-She currently is the Public Programs Coordinator at the International Center of Photography.
+She currently is the Manager of Public Programs at the International Center of Photography.

 What gets her out of bed in the morning: Her very fat cat, George who usually is pestering her for breakfast.

 Artwork she turns to for inspiration: Robert Frank’s 1950’s photo essay book, The Americans.
 It’s timeless, haunting, captivating, and conveys the unspeakable universal humanity that ties not just us, but our country together.
 I don’t think it will ever lose relevancy or impact for me.

 Mara Vlatković (right) is a communications professional and arts manager based in New York City.
 She has a MA in Culture, Policy and Management from City University London and a BSc in Sociology from the London School of Economics.
 With experience in cultural diplomacy and international development in Washington DC, she has turned her focus on start-ups and organizations that support artists and creatives in fulfilling their full potential.
 Mara was previously at the New York Foundation for the Arts and currently works as a Campaign Specialist at The Juilliard School and manages her father’s classical music career.